 - New business “hurry up and wait”.
 Producing quality new business proposals takes a great deal of time and energy.
 So it can be frustrating when a prospective client urgently demands a proposal only to sit on it for weeks without explanation or feedback.
 We know things can get bogged down going up the decision tree or through development delays, so good communication goes a long ways towards staying in sync.

 - Budget dictates campaign reach.
 In PR, like most service businesses, the time component of completing a project will dictate its ultimate cost.
 So ensuring your campaign expectations match your budget parameters are important parts of working together.
+For example, if you were working with a small business being able to use the definition of small business to work within the parameters of what that business can afford and the kind of impress they want to have on their target audience is important to take into consideration.
 Carefully selecting the most influential media targets and high impact tactics to reach your goals will keep things fair for your agency and maximize your ROI.